io100/no-commerce/README.md

 # Node Express app with nginx postgres nodemon dev cluster

-This is a full stack boilerplate using a nginx reverse proxy/load balancer for a Node Express app backed by Postgres and Elasticsearch.
+This is a full stack Docker-based boilerplate.
+It includes a nginx reverse proxy/load balancer for a dual-instance Express app backed by Postgres and Elasticsearch.
 It was forked from [here](https://github.com/siyangbi/docker-nginx-node-postgres-elasticsearch).

 ## Prerequisites